gongahkia/jikai/archive/jikai_v0/README.md

 # `Jikai v0`

-Trying to train a model from scratch.
+Training a model from scratch.